knime/webapps-common/README.md

     The latter allows to require the files via `require('webapps-common')` as if they had been pulled from the npm registry, as opposed to writing `require('{RELATIVE_PATH}/webapps-common')`.
-    It also makes sure that [peer dependencies] are installed correctly.
+    It also warns you about installing required [peer dependencies].

 1. Now set up an alias for the `webapps-common` folder: